koji-m/embulk-input-rethinkdb/README.md

 ReQL specified in query option is described according to the following syntax rules.

 - The syntax is JavaScript (ECMAScript 5.1) runs on Nashorn (JavaScript Engine developed in Java).
 - The code must be an expression that evaluates to ReqlAst.
-(No trailing comma required)
+(No trailing semicolon required)
 - The RethinkDB object can be referenced as the variable `r`.

 ## Example